Xelwyk/tava/README.md

 ## Known Issues

-I've never done anything in typescript and I've sacrificed my sleep to write this extension, so there are probably more _unknown_ issues than _known_
+I've never done anything in typescript, so there are probably more _unknown_ issues than _known_

-- doesn't know how to handle malformed lines
 - minimap doesn't want to color timestamp portions
-- codebase needs cleanup and improvement
-- possible memory leaks?

-## Release Notes

-### 1.0.1

-main.yml for automated packaging and readme tweaks

-### 1.0.0

-Initial release of T.A.V.A.

 ---